Skip to main content

 β€’ Multiple states of a component grouped in a component set

-β€’ switcher in instance panel.
+β€’ properties (size, state) organize variations; switched in the instance panel.

 Instance